meridj/memory/README.md

 # What is it ?

-memory is a pure javascript game buuild with ES6/ES7 that permite to work around players memories.
+memory is a pure javascript game build with ES6/ES7 that permite to work around players memories.

 # To test locally